tagRomanceHero's Reward

 ~~~~~

 " . . .
-So we believe that once the swelling goes down, your sight will return; I'm sorry but there are no guarantees."
+So we believe once the swelling goes down, your sight will return.
+I'm sorry but there are no guarantees."

 Jeff laid there in shock as he listened to the doctor trying to sound encouraging without promising anything.
 The hit he took in the head from the pipe had given him a concussion.
 It had caused hemorrhaging and swelling that was putting pressure against his optic nerve.
 The temporary part was what scared him, nobody was sure if it would be OK in a week, a month, a year, or maybe never.
 The doctors considered surgery, but because it could be risky, preferred using medication and time to deal with it for now.

-When they got back to his office, he explained everything that was involved with Jeff's injury and his recovery.
+When they got back to his office, the doctor explained everything that was involved with Jeff's injury and his recovery.
 "Covering the eyes is not essential, but in a case like this there are a few good reasons to consider it.
-First, he will have complete blindness for a short time and his site will gradually recover as the swelling recedes.
-Without the bandages, he will constantly strain to try and see, which can cause severe headaches."
+First, he will have complete blindness for a short time and his sight will gradually recover as the swelling recedes.
+Without the bandages, he will constantly strain to try and see, which can cause severe migraines."

 "Second, I want him to completely rest with as little stress as possible.
-The injury to his chest will take time to heal, so he'll be here anyway.
-There's no reason for him to do anything but rest.
+The injury to his chest will force him to be immobile, so he'll be here anyway.
+There's no reason for him to do anything but heal.
 Third, I'm concerned about the potential for depression.
-If he sees little or no progress day after day, his chances of slipping into a depressed state would be increased.
-My best guess would be that we're looking at about three weeks for significant progress, although we'll need to monitor him closely to have a better idea.
-The choice is up to you.
-He can recover without them, but I think they would be helpful to avoid potential problems."
+If he sees little or no progress day after day, his chances of slipping into a depressed state will be increased.
+My best guess would be, we're looking at about three weeks for significant progress, although we'll need to monitor him closely to have a better idea."

 "Good, then assuming we can treat this without surgery, we should know a lot more in a week or so.
 We'll keep a close watch on his progress and I'll let you know if there are any changes in his condition."